Beauty and the Beast (2017)

 And then Le Fou’s sexuality isn’t remotely worthy of backlash.
 His arc from idolizing Gaston to recognizing his friend’s demented ego is profound, and Gad plays it wonderfully.
-But Disney had an around-about way of playing on the natural homoerotic undertones between him and Gaston from the original without making it richer or fuller.
-Le Fou doesn't necessarily get a clear empowerment of his feelings while Gaston's objective of marrying Belle is scarily possessive but falls a little flat.
+But Disney had an around-about way of playing on the natural homoerotic undertones between him and Gaston from the original with making it slightly richer and fuller.
+As Gaston obsessed over Belle, Le Fou empowerment of his feelings falls a little flat.
 Neither character or performance is regressive, but there could've been more to build up Le Fou's sexuality with and without his companion Gaston.

 Beauty and the Beast was aware of the generational love for the original.
 With a competent director, joyful cast and magical production in a tale as old as time, Disney’s definitive classic turns into a lifelike showstopper.
 Both share the journey of discovering more than what meets the eye with vibrant characters and enchanted storytelling.
 This rendition stays true to its roots while adding fresh elements to be its own beast.
 It’s truly a beauty.